Applied Learning Programme (ALP)

 STEM (Sustainability)

-Our ALP STEM (Sustainability) aims to connect academic knowledge and skills with real-world applications, while promoting sustainable practices and habits through our environmental education.
+Our ALP STEM (Sustainability) aims to connect knowledge and skills with real-life applications, while promoting sustainable practices and habits through our environmental education.

 We emphasise the application of thinking skills and the integration of knowledge across subject disciplines, encouraging students to stretch their imaginations and apply what they learn in authentic contexts.
 Additionally, we provide students with a space where they can explore hands-on activities and apply their learned concepts and skills in real-world contexts.